-Having completed each module, write a 1,000 - 1,500 worded expository essay based on two of the twelve topics below.
-Your Final Paper must analyze one level of governance (e.g., federal, provincial, or municipal) or an institution that has been active in some aspect of the response to the COVID-19 pandemic (e.g., a corporation, advocacy group, or non-profit) in relation to your chosen topics.
+Drawing upon the readings and keeping in mind the Ontario government's capacity and resources, write a 750 - 1,500 worded expository essay based on one of the two topics below.
+Choose one level of governance (e.g., federal, provincial, or municipal) or an institution that has been active in some aspect of the response to the COVID-19 pandemic (e.g., a corporation, advocacy group, or non-profit) from a Crown-Indigenous communities perspective.